libigl/libigl.github.io/docs/tutorial.md

 interactively pick the source vertex and displays the distance using a periodic color pattern.](images/geodesicdistance.jpg)

-## Chapter 3: Matrices and linear algebra
+## Chapter 3: Matrices And Linear Algebra
 Libigl relies heavily on the Eigen library for dense and sparse linear algebra routines.
 Besides geometry processing routines, libigl has linear algebra routines which bootstrap Eigen and make it feel even more similar to a high-level